-DR. CLARK CHENG, Chief Medical Officer and Executive Director, Aptorum Group Limited Executive Director, Aptorum Medical Limited
+DR. CLARK CHENG, Chief Medical Officer and Executive Director, Aptorum Group Limited

+Executive Director, Aptorum Medical Limited

-Dr. Clark Cheng is the Chief Medical Officer and Executive Director of Aptorum Group Limited; he is also an executive director of AML (See "Our Business - Facilities" regarding the AML Lease).
+Dr. Clark Cheng is the Chief Medical Officer and Executive Director of Aptorum Group Limited; he is also an executive director of AML and Smart Pharmaceutical Development PTE.
+Ltd, which is also a limited partner of Smart Pharmaceutical Limited Partner; Dr. Cheng also serves as a director of several other of our subsidiaries.
 Prior to this appointment, Dr. Cheng served as the Operations Director since 2009 of Raffles Medical Group, and the company's Deputy General Manager since 2011, representing an expanded role in the region.
 During his employment with Raffles Medical Group, he practiced as a full-time medical administrator to overlook Raffles Medical Hong Kong operations and supported its development in the PRC.